 Steeped in history, each part of the Gardens tell a different story.

 For the time being, the Rothschild Treasury and Bachelor's Wing in the House are not currently open.
-Takeaway food and drinks are available but there is no seating near the outlets.
+Takeaway food and drinks are available and pre-bookable afternoon teas can be enjoyed in the Manor Restaurant.
 For the latest information and updates check our website>

 To find out more and to book tickets, please visit our website>

 About the gardens